 This command creates an Ubuntu 12.04-based VM named

 ecodemo with Docker preinstalled.
 Each provider requires different parameters and authentication methods, and default settings can be overridden.
 Read more details in the documentation here.

 When combined with Swarm, Machine can create clusters of Docker instances that can be treated as one single, large Docker instance.
-Every Swarm cluster needs a master instance, which is created with the following command:
+Every Swarm cluster needs a controller instance, which is created with the following command:

 docker-machine create -d virtualbox --swarm --swarm-master --swarm-discovery token://TOKEN_ID swarm-master